greybrunix/greybrunix/README.md

 I'm Bruno and I study Computer Science at UMinho.

-I like functional programming and low level imperative programming.
+I like applying categorical programming to software development and performing low level work specific to UNIX systems.

-I use they/them pronouns 🏳️‍🌈:transgender_flag:.

 ## What I use